What is a "humanist"?

 The Code of Conduct applies to students, staff and employees of the school.

-The University of Social Sciences and Humanities said that the reason the school issued this code of conduct is to regulate the behavior of students, officials and employees of the school in accordance with social ethical standards, national customs and traditions, local cultural characteristics and practical conditions of the school.
+The University of Social Sciences and Humanities said that the reason the school issued this code of conduct was to regulate the behavior of students, officials and employees of the school in accordance with social ethical standards, national customs and traditions, local cultural characteristics and practical conditions of the school.

 Third is to prevent and promptly and effectively handle negative and uneducated behaviors in schools.